5G-ERA/BED-Workshop/README.md

 $ cd ros2_deployment
 ```

-In the `multus_config.yaml` for the correct work, the name of the `master` node has to be set to name of the network card that has an access to the internet on your machine.
+In the `multus_config.yaml` for the correct work, the name of the `master` node has to be set to the name of the network card that has access to the internet on your machine.

-Use `ifconfig` command to retrieve all the names of the NICs in your system.
+Use the `ifconfig` command to retrieve all the names of the NICs in your system.

 ```shell
 $ ifconfig
 ```
 After the `master` property is set, update the IP address ranges to reflect the configuration in your NIC.

-When done, apply the changes to the kubernetes cluster.
+When done, apply the changes to the Kubernetes cluster.

 ```shell
 $ kubectl apply -f multus_config.yaml